 This is an inherent problem with DHCP leases, there's no state, so there's no (easy) way to know when it's broken/changed.

 I don't think this is a pfSense bug - from the pfSense manual:

 "Alternative Monitor IP: An address to ping via this gateway instead of the gateway itself.
 If the gateway is local, such as one directly on a CPE or modem, then pinging a remote address such as a DNS server is a better measure of how useful or alive the WAN may be."

-#2 Updated by John Pierce over 1 year ago
+#2 Updated by John Pierce almost 2 years ago

 the cable modem (Arris/Moto SB6183) has no ip, its a bridge, the gateway is somewhere at my ISP. the modem stays alive, but the gateway goes unreachable when there's a cable system outage. we've had two this winter, one was about 8 hours, the 2nd outage last night was about 1 hour. changing the monitor address would not help this, afaik, it detected gateway down, and the WAN dhcp timed out, then it retried however many times and quit trying.